ldklab/typomind-release/README.md

 The core detection implementations
 Tools used to implement various parts

+## Setup
+One of the detection rule requires the "fasttext-vectors" word vector.
+Download it from `https://dl.fbaipublicfiles.com/fasttext/vectors-english/crawl-300d-2M-subword.zip` and use the `tools/fasttext.py` to convert it into the saved model.
+The saved model needs to be placed into `core/models`

 ## Running the detection tools
 Displays typo-squatting categories exhibited by adversarial package WRT base package: